 With the available land, an abundance of water on the farm and some minor investment in infra structure – the Cycad business was established to support the Galasiers 5: 22-23 Charity Trust.

 Cycad Specialists has approximately 1000 plants of various species in the process of being grown.

 The trust has a very passionate accumulator, cultivator and purveyor Ian Tucker who also is a family member staying on the farm who personally spends personal quality time on the Cycads.
 He loves what he does and marvels in the joy of a new or existing collector’s ever increasing collection, and the collector’s new or current are therefore in very good hands when buying or inquiring a plant .

 Cycad Specialists grow cycads in tunnels and under netting which protects them from nature’s adversities.
 The plants are kept in excellent condition to ensure maximum growth and the best possible aesthetic appearance.
 They are given lots of love and care by our own family staying on the farm.

 We are members of the South African Cycad Association and are fully permitted and authorised to trade in Cycads.you can also find us at www.thecycadspecialists.co.za

 The farm was registered as a charity trust – Galasiers 5: 22-23, Reg.No.
 IT915/07.
 It has three trustees to oversee the development and to ensure that the mandate and objectives of the trust are expedited.

 So let us recap.
-The purpose of the country retreat is to spoil those people who contribute unselfishly towards the less fortunate in our communities.
+The purpose of the country retreat is to spoil, encourage, empowers and support those people who contribute unselfishly towards the less fortunate in our communities.

 The name of the country retreat is derived from the huge waterwheel you’ll find on the farm.
 It uses the water from the furrow next to the river which is obtained upstream..